MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-access.md

 ## Manage access using Microsoft Entra groups

-To manage access at the environment level, you can assign a Microsoft Entra ID group to the environment.
+To manage access at the environment level, you can assign a Microsoft Entra group to the environment.
 By assigning a Microsoft Entra group to an environment, only direct and indirect members of the group are granted access to the environment.
 Indirect members are users in another group, which itself is a member of the group assigned to the environment.
 Although all licensed users in Microsoft Entra ID will be added to the environment when it's synchronized with Microsoft 365, only group members can sign in.

 From the **Environments** page, you'll see the currently assigned group in the **Security Group** column. **Not set** indicates that no group has been assigned. **Not available** indicates that the group that was assigned is no longer available in the Microsoft Entra ID.